melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

 If it’s an exact duplicate, Mavis will simply not import the record again - you’ll see a notification telling you how many records were not imported because they already exist in Mavis.

-If the file upload includes additional information for the child, such as their gender or preferred name, this will be merged automatically with the existing record.
+If the file upload includes additional information for the child, such as their gender or preferred name, this will be added to the existing record if you approve the upload.

-If Mavis identifies a near match with an existing child record, you should review the missing or conflicting details and confirm which record to keep and which record to archive.
+If Mavis identifies any near matches with existing child records, you will need to review the missing or conflicting details after approving the upload, and confirm which record to keep and which record to archive.

-Go to the **Import** tab.
-Under **Import issues**, for each record:

-1. Select **Review**.
+Click **Approve and import records**

+You'll need to review close matches and school moves after importing.

+1. Click **Review** for each record listed.
-2. Select which version of the record you want to keep and select **Resolve duplicate**.
+2. For close matches, select which version of the record you want to keep and select **Resolve duplicate**.

 There is also an option to keep both child records.
-For example, in the case of twins, Mavis will identify a near match and flag them as duplicate, but you can select **Keep both records**.
+For example, in the case of twins, Mavis will identify a near match, but you can select **Keep both records**.
 The existing record will stay in Mavis and the uploaded record will be added.

 If there are some parts of each record that are correct, you can: